joedlopes/simon-says-vr/README.md

 A simple game based on Simon Says in VR using Unity 3D, OpenXR, and XR Interaction Toolkit.

-It is just part of a tutorial series that you can find at:

 ## Main Scene